Tariffs tough talk show Kosovo-Serb standoff set to last

 “We are waiting to see when they will abolish the taxes, so we can start talking,” President Aleksandar Vucic was quoted as saying this month in Paris.

-Ramush Haradinaj, the outgoing prime minister who imposed the tariffs, said Kosovo should not change its position.
+Ramush Haradinaj, the outgoing Kosovo prime minister who imposed the tariffs, said his country should not change its position.
 He set up the tariffs after Kosovo failed to become a member of UNESCO and Interpol following lobbying by Serbia.

-Haradinaj has resisted international pressure to revoke or suspend the tariffs, saying they will only be lifted when Serbia recognizes Kosovo's sovereignty and stops preventing it from joining international organizations.
+“Today on the one-year anniversary of the 100% tax Kosovo has won a lot!
+The producer, the buyer and our flag has won!”
+Haradinaj wrote on his Facebook page Thursday.

 Kurti says he will remove the tariffs once Serbia agrees to reciprocity, the 33 deals recognizing each other’s degrees and business standards.